AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Methodology

-\paragraph{Insight Extraction, Representation, and Supervision Mode.} Insights can be learned from either problems with a gold-standard program or with the answer alone.
-For each task, the system first constructs a mathematical formulation, then generates an executable solver program, and invokes the solver.
+\paragraph{\textbf{Insight Extraction and Representation}} For each arriving task, the system first constructs a mathematical formulation, then generates an executable solver program and invokes the solver.
 When the library is non-empty, both steps are guided by retrieved insights.
-If the generated program does not achieve the correct optimal value, two supervision modes are used to guide the generation of new insights.
-When a \textit{gold program} is available, the system compares the candidate formulation and program against the reference, diagnosing discrepancies (e.g., missing variables, misformulated constraints, incorrect objective terms) and distilling them into insights.
-When only the \textit{answer} (i.e., final optimal objective) is provided, the system performs solver-guided self-exploration: it iteratively proposes executable programs, reuses prior failures as context, and receives verification from the solver.
+If the generated program does not achieve the correct optimal value, the system performs solver-guided self-exploration: It iteratively proposes executable programs, reuses prior failures as context, and receives verification from the solver.
 Once a program achieves its correct objective, it is treated as a proxy for the gold standard in anchor insight extraction.
-Before being stored in the library, each insight is locally verified by reapplying it to its source task to ensure that it resolves the original failure.
-In addition, to mitigate stochastic successes that could obscure useful lessons, we conduct three independent trials per task, allowing errors from probabilistic generation to serve as signals for learning.

-Each insight is represented as a structured 4-tuple: \textit{Taxonomy}, hierarchical labels for indexing and retrieval; \textit{Condition}, an explicit description of the applicability signals in the problem; \textit{Explanation}, the underlying principle of applying this insight; and \textit{Example}, a concrete demonstration such as a mathematical constraint or code snippet.
+Each insight is represented as a structured 4-tuple: \textit{Taxonomy}, hierarchical labels for indexing and retrieval; \textit{Condition}, an explicit description of the applicable prerequisites and triggering signals in the problem; \textit{Explanation}, the underlying principle of applying this insight; and \textit{Example}, a concrete demonstration such as corresponding mathematical expressions or code snippet.

+\paragraph{\textbf{Insight Verification.}} To ensure the retrievability and correctness of newly generated natural-language insights and to prevent the uncontrolled accumulation of idle or invalid entries in the library, each insight undergoes two stages of strict verification before being stored: \emph{Retrieval verification}: temporarily incorporate the insight into a copy of the library, and check whether the source task can match it via LLM-driven retrieval; \emph{Execution verification}: reapply the new insight together with other retrieved insights to its source task to verify that the new insight can resolve the original failure and lead to optimality.

+At each stage, a limited number of rewrite attempts is allowed until the insight passes verification, during which the LLM performs targeted revisions of the taxonomy, condition or the whole insight to improve its efficacy.